ewascatalog/ewascatalog2/readme.md

 ## Making changes

-Files used by the system can be found and modified in `WEBSITE_DIR`.
-For example, the query-generated TSV can be found in `WEBSITE_DIR/catalog/static/tmp`.
+Changes to the repository can be reflected in the running EWAS catalog as follows:
-The contents of some files can be changed while the system runs without having to restart.

-Some changes will require restarting or rebuilding the container to have effect:

-- `make docker-stop`: stop the container.
-It can be restarted with `make docker-start`.
-- `make docker-rm`: remove the container.
-To be started again, it will need to be rebuilt.
-  This command is needed if you want to make major changes to the system.
+- `website`: Run `make update-website` and reload the website in the browser.
+  This will copy the files to the running website and restart the 'web' docker container (defined [docker/docker-compose.yml](docker/docker-compose.yml)).
+- `database`: This is more complicated.
+Details can be found [database/readme.md](database/readme.md).
+- `docker`: Probably need to stop and start the whole thing (i.e. `make docker-stop` and then `make docker-start`).

+Note that the running website will be accessing files in `WEBSITE_DIR`.
+It is possible to edit files in `WEBSITE_DIR/catalog/static` and `WEBSITE_DIR/catalog/template` directly and observe the effects.
+Query-generated TSV files will appear here: `WEBSITE_DIR/catalog/static/tmp`.

+To completely take the whole system down and rebuild, it will need to be stopped (`make docker-stop`), the docker containers deleted (`make docker-rm`), the files deleted (`sudo rm -r WEBSITE_DIR`), and rebuilt (`make all`).

-## Command-line access to docker
+## Command-line access to running docker containers

 To get bash shell access to the website running in the container:
 ```